POETRY: THE MUSES WORKSHOP

 In the workshop, you will have the opportunity to explore how contemporary poetry can flourish in the fertile soil of ancient myth and modern Greece.
 Each week, one or two evening poetry readings by guest poets are arranged at the Athens Centre.
 All poetry participants attend the readings, but other students and guests are also welcome.
 There is a reception after each reading, giving participants an opportunity to meet and converse with the poets.
 A public reading of new works by seminar participants takes place towards the end of the third week of the program.

-Course duration: The full program is three weeks in duration.
-Participants with less time at their disposal are welcome to register for one or two weeks of the session.
+Course duration: The full program is two weeks in duration.
+Participants with less time at their disposal are welcome to register for one week of the session.

 Alicia (A.E.)
 Stallings is an American poet who has lived in Greece since 1999.
 Her first collection, Archaic Smile, was awarded the 1999 Richard Wilbur Award.
 Her second collection, Hapax, received the 2008 Poets’ Prize.
 She was also recently awarded the 2008 Benjamin H. Danks prize from the American Academy of Arts and Letters.
 Her verse translation of Lucretius, The Nature of Things, is out from Penguin Classics, and she has received an NEA translation grant for work on the Erotokritos.
 She was recently honored as the recipient of a Guggenheim fellowship and has also won the «genius grant» from the John D. and Catherine T. MacArthur Foundation!